ITIL PROCESS

 1. Service Strategy

-The goal of Service Strategy is to establish a system life cycle strategy.
+The Service Strategy aims to establish a system life cycle strategy.
 The approach should be in line with the company's goals.
-This component's usability and guarantee are intended to make sure that the service is up to the job and suitable for use appropriately.
-It is critical to do this since these two factors are what give significance to the supply of services to clients.
+This component's usability and guarantee are intended to ensure that the service is up to the job and suitable for use appropriately.
+It is critical to do this since these two factors give significance to the supply of services to clients.

 As previously stated, each main stage includes subdivisions.
-There are four divisions within the area of Service Strategy.
+The area of Service Strategy has four divisions.

-b) Demand Management: Comprehending and impacting consumer demand is the focus of the Demand Management process.
-It consists of User Profiles, which reflect several average groups of users for a particular service, and Patterns of Business Activity, which indicate how people in various user profiles engage a service during a certain period of time.
+b) Demand Management: The demand management process focuses on understanding and impacting consumer demand.
+It consists of User Profiles, which reflect several average groups of users for a particular service, and Patterns of Business Activity, which indicate how people in various user profiles engage with a service over a certain period of time.

 Accounting - Keeping track of how much funds a service provider spends.